DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - **Privileged Access Reviews**: Privileged access reviews are one of the most critical components of an organization’s security program because they ensure that only authorized users have access to perform the most sensitive operations.
 They should take place whenever a user with privileged access leaves the organization or changes roles as well as on a regular, recurring basis

 - 7.4.4 Job rotation
-    - **Job rotation**: (AKA rotation of duties) means that employees rotate through jobs or rotate job responsibilities with other employees
+    - 💥**Job rotation**: (AKA rotation of duties) means that employees rotate through jobs or rotate job responsibilities with other employees
         - using job rotation as a security control provides peer review, reduces fraud, and enables cross-training
         - job rotation policy can act as both a deterrent and a detection mechanism
         - Job rotation and separation of duties policies help prevent fraud.
+        - Job rotation helps ensure that multiple people can do the same job and can help prevent the organization from losing information when a single person leaves.
 - 7.4.5 Service Level Agreements (SLA)
     - 💢**Service Level Agreement (SLA)**: an agreement between an organization and an outside entity, such as a vendor, where the SLA stipulates performance expectations and often includes penalties if the vendor doesn’t meet these expectations.
 A service level agreement, or SLA, contains details about how the service will be provided, what level of outages or downtime is acceptable, and what remedies may exist in the case of outages or other issues.
     - 💢**Memoradum of Understanding (MOU)**: documents the intention of two entities to work together toward a common goal